Flutter: How to Format Numbers as Currency Strings

 Overview

-In order to format numbers as currency strings in Dart and Flutter, we can make use of the NumberFormat class provided by the well-known, official package named intl.
+In order to format numbers as currency strings in Dart and Flutter, we can make use of the NumberFormat class provided by a well-known, official package named intl.
 There are several constructors for the job.

 If you want compact currency representations (like $9.99M), use this: